|On-line Readings in Public Relations by Michael Turney|

 Strategic planning steps

-Probably the most effective way of dealing with these first four questions is for the public relations staff to develop a preliminary list of target audiences and relationships and then meet with key managers to review and discuss them.
+Probably the most effective way to seek answers for these first four questions is for the public relations staff to develop a preliminary list of target audiences and relationships and then meet with key managers to review and discuss them.

 1. Who are the organization's key target audiences?

 Depending upon the nature of the audiences, these listings may be as short and simple as the names of key people, organizations, and communities or as long and complex as psychodemographic profiles of prospective buyers of a particular product.
 For most organizations the list will include a mix of short and long identifications.
 That's fine.
 Consistency isn't the goal; useful information is.
 Long audience identifications, if they include unique characteristics, appeals that are particularly effective with this audience, or the best ways of reaching the audience, can be very useful.

 NOTE: Each of the remaining questions, 2-10, must be answered for each audience identified in the first step.

 2. Why is this audience important to the organization?

 No matter how obvious it seems, each audience should be evaluated in terms of its relevance and importance to the organization.
 Data about the audience's abstract or general importance - e.g., how big it is, how politically influential it is, or how rich its members are - is not enough.
 It can, in fact, be misleading.
 What's needed is information about how and why this audience affects the organization.
 What does it, or could it do, to help or hinder the organization in reaching its goals?